 From warehouse to creative breeding ground

 Until 1979, the building of Het Veem was used as a warehouse, coffee, tea, dried tobacco and dark cocoa were stored between it’s walls.
 Their fragrances still lingered in the vacant storage floors when BEWegings THeater (BEWTH) started performing on the cold and empty floors of the warehouse.
 Between 1979 and 1981, BEWTH performed in the empty industrial cathedral over 80 times, and brought the building’s monumental beauty to the attention of others.
 Despite the plan to demolish the building in 1982, artists, architects, gallery owners, goldsmiths, carpenters and other creatives took hold of Het Veem.
 They collectively built almost 70 workspaces and studios that are still in use today.

-BEWegingsTHeater (BEWTH) and de Bewegingsstudio Amsterdam turned the large ‘monsterzaal’ into a theatre, and soon Het Veem was buzzing with creative activity and became a breeding ground for new forms of performance.
+After the performances of BEWegingsTHeater (BEWTH) Bewegingsstudio Amsterdam moves in, and turns the large ‘monsterzaal’ into a theatre.
+Soon Het Veem is buzzing with creative activity and becomes a breeding ground for new forms of performance.

 Stichting Het Veem Theater

 In 1986 Stichting Het Veem Theater was founded.
 Het Veem Theater became the place for performing artists to develop their practice.
 Known physical artists like Rob List, Rob de Graaf, Karina Holla, Roy Peters, Ine te Rietstap, Boukje Schweigman and Jakop Ahlbom were given space to experiment in Veem and developed their own artistic practices.
 Works by Diego Gil, Sanja Mitrović, Alma Söderberg, Rodrigo Sobarzo, Samira Elagoz and Ogutu Muraya have also rooted in Veem in the years since, before going on to travel the world.